-To expedite the inventory process, small-ticket items like casual clothing or an IKEA pots and pans set can simply be categorized by the type of product being inventoried and the amount you have.
-For example, you can note “12 shirts” and “5 pots and pans,” rather than going into detail about each piece.
+To expedite the inventory process, small-ticket items like casual clothing or IKEA pots and pans can simply be categorized by the type of product being inventoried and the amount you have.
+For example, you can note “12 shirts” or “5 pots and pans,” rather than going into detail about each item.

-Be sure to take note of any big-ticket items you own and record those in a separate section of your home inventory list.
-If you have any expensive jewelry, furs, rare keepsakes, or electronics in excess of $1,000-$2,000, you may need to add enhanced coverage like a scheduled property endorsement to protect those items in the event of a loss.
-Be sure to talk to your agent to see what coverage is available for belongings that may exceed your coverage sublimits.
+Be sure to take note of any big ticket items you own and record those in a separate section of your home inventory list.
+If you have any expensive jewelry, furs, rare keepsakes, or electronics in excess of $1,000-$2,000, you may need to add enhanced coverage like a scheduled property endorsement to your homeowners insurance to be reimbursed for their full value on a claim.
+Be sure to talk to your insurance agent to see which of your belongings need supplemental personal property coverage.